tsnellgrove/dark_castle2/doc/castle_to_do2.md

 	G. working Copy repo Commits will now push to both local and origin git repos

++++ Playtest Feedback +++

+"Great idea.
+My 2 cents on this is....
+The command box should gain focus so the user doesn't have to click into it to type a command.
+Maybe not in scope but how about 2 drop down lists populated with only the possible actions and items for those actions once selected.
+(The game for me was constantly typing 'help' and going back and forth to remember the item names.)
+Maybe have a side <table> populated with the 'in hand', backpack contents, and wearing info.
+-Andy""

 +++ To Dos +++
 - IN-PROC: Read https://inventwithpython.com/blog/2014/12/11/making-a-text-adventure-game-with-the-cmd-and textwrap-python-modules/